Anemone cylindrica aka Candle Anemone

 Candle Anemone, Longhead Anemone, Thimbleweed

-How to care for Candle Anemone
+How difficult is it to take care of Candle Anemone

 Even if you don't have a green thumb, you can successfully care for Candle Anemone due to its easy-going nature.